gideon-ogunbanjo/GraphGenius/README.md

 - Data Visualization: GraphGia generates a Plotly line plot and a seaborn heatmap based on chosen columns.
 - Dataset Description: GraphGia displays extended statistical information about the dataset.
 It shows extended dataset information including data types and non-null counts.
 - File Conversion: GraphGia allows users convert uploaded data between CSV and Excel formats.
-- Data Cleaning: GraphGia allows users clean their uploaded data by removing duplicate and null values from the dataset
+- Data Cleaning: GraphGia allows users clean their uploaded data by removing duplicate values, null values and label encoding data from the dataset
 - File Download: GraphGia allows users download the converted file in the desired format.

 ### How to Use